mavvystudio/miniserver/README.md

 ## Features

-- File-name based api
+- Filename based api *(Inspired by Nextjs api routes)*.
-- File upload via multipart form supported, no need to install middlewares
+- File upload via multipart form supported, no need to install middlewares.
-- Mongoose supported out of the box
+- Mongoose supported out of the box, with utility functions.

 ## Preview